-Many laptop users complain that their computer frequently drops their WiFi signal.
+Many laptop users complain that their computer frequently drops its WiFi signal.
 If this is an error you have experienced, then you can rest assured that you’re not alone.
 This particularly seems a common problem amongst users who experience WiFi connectivity errors for several reasons.

 Here are some of the most common reasons why your computer could be frequently disconnecting from your WiFi and or rectify the issue:

-WiFi Sense is a feature introduced with Windows 10 that allows you to automatically connect to wireless hotspots in your area.
+WiFi Sense is a feature introduced with Windows 10 allows you to automatically connect to wireless hotspots in your area.
 While the feature is supposed to make it easier to find open networks it can cause your computer to sometimes disconnect from your chosen network as it finds another nearby.

 If you suspect this may be the issue, try disabling the WiFi Sense feature.
 This can be done in your Network & Internet settings.
-Windows 10 computers that have been updated following the will no longer find these settings as WiFi Sense no longer exists due to the issues it caused.
+Windows 10 computers that have been updated following

 To give you the most hours from your battery, laptops have several ways of trying to decrease your power usage.
 This includes the disabling of various systems that are seen to be putting a lot of strain on your battery life.
 You may find that one of these features is to disconnect from your WiFi network.